HiM2SAM: Enhancing SAM2 with Hierarchical Motion Estimation and Memory Optimization towards Long-term Tracking: Experiments

 \subsection{Sensitivity to Parameters}

 We conduct a parameter sensitivity analysis on the LaSOT dataset to examine the robustness of our tracker HiM2SAM-L under different settings.
 Figure~\ref{fig:param_sensitivity} presents the evaluation results for three key parameters: (1) the number of frames used by the point tracker for temporal propagation; (2) the IoU threshold $\tau$ used during coarse motion estimation to decide whether a fine motion estimation is needed (triggered when the IoU falls below $\tau$); and (3) different combinations of frame intervals for long-term memory (LM) and short-term memory (SM).
-We find that while the tracker maintains overall stability, careful tuning of $\tau$ and memory intervals can yield marginal improvements in AUC.
+We find that the tracker maintains overall stability across a wide range of parameter settings.
+Importantly, HiM2SAM consistently outperforms the SAM2 baseline, demonstrating the robustness and effectiveness of our method despite the presence of tunable parameters.
+The final selection of parameters is provided in our released code.